Reviews You Can Rely On

 Our Analysis and Test Results

 There are many other “Squeeze” products, like the Sawyer Mini and Sawyer Micro.
-While the Squeeze is larger and a little heavier, it is more reliable and durable and offers a much better flow rate.
-In addition, bags broke less with this filter because we didn't have to squeeze as hard during filtration.
-In our opinion, this is the superior filtration system, despite the increase in weight and price.
+While the Squeeze is larger and slightly heavier, it is more reliable and offers a significantly better flow rate than the other versions we have used.
+Additionally, bags broke less frequently with this filter because we didn't have to squeeze as hard during filtration.
+We want to emphasize that, despite the increase in weight and price, we believe this is a solid filtration system.

-The Squeeze is among our favorites for its unmatched versatility, reliability, and excellent rate of flow.
-While it doesn't protect from heavy metals or viruses, it'll keep you safe on trips into the backcountry throughout North America.
-Its lightweight nature and packability make it perfect for long and light backpacking trips.
-It takes questionable and smelly water and transforms it into delicious and refreshing.
+The Squeeze is known for its versatility, reliability, and excellent flow rate.
+While it doesn't protect from heavy metals or viruses, it'll keep you safe on trips into the backcountry throughout the U.S. and Canada.
+Its lightweight nature and packability make it perfect for long, light backpacking trips.
+It takes questionable and smelly water and transforms it into delicious and refreshing hydration.
 Take it with you on your next trip, either as a backup emergency system for large groups or as your personal carry system.

 Water Quality

 Are you scared of contracting beaver fever?
 Have no fear; the Squeeze will keep you clear.
-This tiny filtration system is loaded with a certified 0.1-micron absolute filtration system that can eliminate bacteria, E. coli, protozoa, and cysts from your drinking water.
-When used properly, the Squeeze should be sufficient in water sources all around North America.
+This compact filtration system features a certified 0.1-micron absolute filtration system, capable of eliminating bacteria, E. coli, protozoa, and cysts from your drinking water.
+When used properly, the Squeeze should be sufficient in water sources throughout North America.

-We used this filter primarily while running and hiking in Colorado and Northern Ontario in Canada.
+We did the majority of our testing on this filter while running and hiking in Colorado, Northern Ontario, and the High Sierra.
 Both are areas where we don't have to worry about contracting viruses in the water.
-After over 50 miles of foot travel in these environments, we were kept hydrated and healthy, even when taking water from questionable, turbid, and flowing water sources.
+After over 50 miles of foot travel in these environments, we remained hydrated and healthy, even when drawing water from questionable, turbid, and flowing sources.

-Since waterborne viruses are not a problem in North America, this filtration system is ideal for this continent!
-However, it is not a purification system, so it can't remove heavy metals or waterborne viruses, which might be a problem in countries where water quality is not regulated.
-So, if you are traveling internationally or where viruses and heavy metal contamination are a problem, we couldn't recommend this system.
+This filtration system is ideal for this continent, as waterborne viruses are not a significant problem in North America.
+However, it is not a purification system, so it can't remove heavy metals or waterborne viruses, which might be problematic in countries where water quality is not regulated.
+So, if you are traveling internationally or to an area where you know viruses and heavy metal contamination might be a problem, we can't recommend this system.

 sawyer squeeze - eddy filters water riverside before we head up the snowfield to...